w3c/webappsec/specs/subresourceintegrity/spec.markdown

-In order to mitigate an attackers ability to read data cross-origin by brute-forcing values via integrity checks, resources are only eligible for such checks if they are same-origin, publically cachable, or is the result of a granted the loading origin explicit access via CORS. [[CORS]]
+In order to mitigate an attackers ability to read data cross-origin by brute-forcing values via integrity checks, resources are only eligible for such checks if they are same-origin, publicly cachable, or is the result of a granted the loading origin explicit access via CORS. [[CORS]]

 Certain HTTP headers can also change the way the resource behaves in